Alyssasorensen/sqlite_database_operations/README.md

 ```
 I did two column types from Stony Brook Medicine and Memorial Health Miramar Hospital to display the data distribution of certain standard charges.
 ### Instructions to Replicate my SQLite Database Setup
 First, I had to import sqlite3.
 Following this, I connected to the SQLite Database.
-This was done with the following code.
+This was done by using the following code.
 ```
 conn = sqlite3.connect('health.db')
 cursor = conn.cursor()